perstarke-webdev/perstarke-webdev.de-site/_posts/2099-02-07-homepage-canvas.md

 The Homepage Canvas addresses this issue by offering a structured framework that encourages clarity and brevity.
 It provides a clear and concise format for collecting and organizing ideas, wishes, and preferences for website projects.

 The Homepage Canvas is licensed under the [Creative Commons License](https://creativecommons.org/licenses/by/4.0/).
 That means you are free to use, share and adapt the Homepage Canvas, while giving appropriate credit, providing a link to the license and indicating if changes were made.
-More information about the Canvas can be found on the [website of it’s creator, Per Starke](https://perstarke-webdev.de/canvas).
+More information about the Canvas can be found on the [Homepage Canvas Website](https://perstarke-webdev.de/canvas).

 The Homepage Canvas is divided into three main sections: Content Strategy, Style, and Organizational.
 Each section is further broken down into specific questions designed to elicit crucial information from clients.
 By providing a structured framework, the Homepage Canvas helps clients articulate their goals, content requirements, design preferences, and functional requirements with clarity and precision.